-Base Salary as of December 31, 2011 x Target Annual Incentive Opportunity (% of Base Salary) × ĸ Business Unit Rating (0% - 180%) × Individual Po Assess (0% - 1 ment = Actual Cash Award (Maximum capped at 250% of target) Award Formula Element Target Annual Incentive Opportunity • Ind get percentage of base salary ref ividual targets, as a percentage o follows: Offi cer's role and re • ember 31, 2011, Ms. Rosenfeld 150% Mr. Brearton 90% Mr. McLevish 90% Mr. Khosla 80% Mr. Vern 90% Ms. West 80% 2011 Business Unit Ratings • The ( Measure Organic g can range from 0% to 180%.
-Committee approved the following Net Revenue Growth Operating Income sh Flow ı fina ano cial metrics to measur e b uusiness perform Weighting 45% 35% 20% nance: The Committee chose these metrics because of their high correlation to Total Shareholder Return.
+Base Salary as of December 31, 2011 Target Annual

+Incentive

+Opportunity

+(% of Base Salary)

+Business Unit Rating (0% - 180%) Individual Performance Assessment (0% - 180%) Actual Cash Award (Maximum capped at 250% of target)

+Award Formula Element

+Target Annual Incentive Opportunity

+- Target percentage of base salary reflects the Named Executive Officer's role and responsibilities. - Individual targets, as a percentage of base salary, for our Named Executive Officers were, as of December 31, 2011, as follows:

+Ms. Rosenfeld

+Mr. Brearton

+Mr. McLevish

+Mr. Khosla

+Mr. Vernon

+Ms. West

+2011 Business Unit Ratings

+- Rating can range from 0% to 180%. - The Committee approved the following financial metrics to measure business performance:

+Measure Weighting

+Organic Net Revenue Growth 45%

+Adjusted Operating Income 35%

+Free Cash Flow 20%

+- The Committee chose these metrics because of their high correlation to Total Shareholder Return.
 We will continue using these or similar metrics in our 2012 Annual Cash Incentive Program design.
-These measures reinforce the importance of driving both top-line and bottom-line performance while generating positive cash flow. the bu ommittee aligns performance targ isiness unit rating would be above 100%. Ŭ •
+These measures reinforce the importance of driving both top-line and bottom-line performance while generating positive cash flow. - The Committee aligns performance targets to a business unit rating of 100%.
+When performance is above the targets, the business unit rating would be above 100%, and for performance below the targets, the business unit rating would be below 100%.

+Award Formula Flemei nt

+Messrs.
+Khosla and Vernon are linked 30% to the performance ratings of their respective business unit and 70% to the Kraft Foods Inc. rating.
+This alignment is meant to promote both "line-of-sight" accountability, as well as reinforce the importance of collaboration across the enterprise.
+Business unit ratings for our other Named Executive Officers are aligned 100% to the Kraft Foods Inc. rating.

+Individual Performance Assessment

-Award Formula Element Explanation of Key Provisions the Kraft Foods Inc. rating.
-This alig d 30% to the performance ratings of their respective business unit and 70 nment is meant to promote both "line-of-sight" accountability, as well as r ss the enterprise.
-Business unit ratings for our other Named Executive O s Inc. rating. einforce Individual Performance • Can range from 0% to 180%.
-Assessment including our other Named Executiv ee with an individual performance assessment for each of her direct repo e Officers.
-The Committee reviews and discusses her recommendations, in the criteria, and may revise her recommendations based on those fact taking Specifically, in assessing individual performance in the context of making executive compensation decisions, Ms. Rosenfeld and the Committee consider the executive officer's contributions to our overall performance and individu performance relative to individual objectives established at the beginning of the performance cycle.
-Individual ratings and range of payo its are: Individual Performance Rating Outstanding Exceeded Expectations Achieved Expectations Partially Met Expectations Below Expectations $\begin{tabular}{ c c c c c c c c c c c c c c c c c c c$
+- Can range from 0% to 180%. - Ms. Rosenfeld provides the Committee with an individual performance assessment for each of her direct reports, including our other Named Executive Officers.
+The Committee reviews and discusses her recommendations, taking into account the various factors within the criteria, and may revise her recommendations based on those factors. - Specifically, in assessing individual performance in the context of making executive compensation decisions, Ms. Rosenfeld and the Committee consider the executive officer's contributions to our overall performance and individual performance relative to individual objectives established at the beginning of the performance cycle. - Individual ratings and range of payouts are:

+Incentive Payout Range

+Individual Performance Rating as a Percent of Target

+Outstanding 140% - 180%

+Exceeded Expectations 115% - 135%

+Achieved Expectations 90% - 110%

+Partially Met Expectations 40% - 80%

+Below Expectations 0%